Latest News

 (4) Election of officers shall be conducted according to Article II, Number 9 and Article III, Section 4.

 (5) At all meetings 10% of the resident membership shall be necessary to constitute a quorum for the transaction of business except in the case of the call or dismissal of a pastor when 20% of total resident membership must be present.
+See Article II.
+Church Officers and Paid Helpers No. 1 Pastor.

-ARTICLE VI.
-DISCIPLINE
+ARTICLE VI DISCIPLINE

-at that time.
+Section 4.
 All such proceedings shall be pervaded by a spirit of Christian kindness and forbearance, but should an adverse decision be reached, the church may proceed to admonish or declare the offender to be no longer in the membership of the church.

-ARTICLE VII.
-AMENDMENTS
+ARTICLE VII AMENDMENTS

 At any regular business meeting of the church, assuming the presence of a quorum (see Article V, Section 2, Paragraph 5), the Church Constitution and By-Laws may be amended, altered or repealed by a two-thirds affirmative vote of the members in attendance and entitled to vote.
 However, written notice of intent to change the Constitution and/or By-Laws shall be given to the church by listing the date, time, place and purpose of the meeting in the Sunday worship service bulletin for two Sundays prior to the date of the business meeting to present recommended changes to the document(s).

-Copies of the Constitution and By-Laws showing recommended changes shall be made available to any member requesting a copy.
+Copies of the Constitution and By-Laws showing recommended changes shall be made available to any member requesting a copy

-FOR HISTORICAL
+FOR HISTORICAL REFERENCE ONLY

 We have endeavored to remain true to the original articles of faith in this document therefore we include the unedited “1832 Covenant” as a matter of reference and historical value.

-THE CHURCH COVENANT OF
+THE CHURCH COVENANT OF BYBEE’S ROAD

 1832